This Is TimberTech

 Yes, our capped polymer decking and capped composite decking comes with industry-leading fade and stain warranties.
 And while any exterior product will fade over time to some degree, all of our lines of decking are technologically engineered to be fade and stain resistant.
 TimberTech EDGE decking products are backed by our 25-Year Fade & Stain Warranty, TimberTech PRO decking products are backed by our 30-Year Fade & Stain Warranty, and, for the ultimate in steadfast color, TimberTech AZEK decking and porch products are backed by our 50-Year Fade & Stain Warranty.
 However, our uncapped wood composite boards will gradually weather over time, without compromising the structural integrity, as nature takes its course.

 No, adhesive and caulks are not recommended for use with TimberTech decking.
 Do not get any PVC glue or similar substance on the surface of a TimberTech deck, as it may discolor and permanently damage the TimberTech deck surface.
 Additionally, do not use caulk to fasten TimberTech boards or to seal between any of our boards.
-This will impede the drainage of the plank and inhibit the natural expansion and contraction of the boards.
+This will impede the drainage of the board and inhibit the natural expansion and contraction of the boards.

 When a TimberTech AZEK deck board is properly and securely attached to framing or sub-structure which is rigid and soundly fastened to building or structure, TimberTech AZEK deck boards can be used in a rooftop application.
 However, in areas with unobstructed airflow, like roofs and on grade applications, a minimum of 1 1⁄2” sleeper system is required.
 The deck boards must be attached to a properly secured understructure and leave a minimum of a 1/8” gap between deck boards.
 DO NOT ATTACH DECK BOARDS TO A FLOATING SUB-STRUCTURE.
 Consult the TimberTech AZEK Deck Installation Guidelines for recommended fastening.
 As always, be sure to consult your local building code official(s) for railing requirements on any deck application.
 To get deck and railing ideas, be sure to check out our Deck Designer.

-To keep your TimberTech deck clean, use soap and water or an all-purpose cleaner such as Chomp® gutter cleaner, Zep 505®, Simple Green®, or Krud Kutter® with a stiff, natural fiber brush.
 It’s best to clean small, manageable areas to prevent the cleaner from drying on the deck or porch surface.
 All cleaning products should be rinsed off thoroughly.
 Always read the cleaning product manufacturer's specific information before using any product on your TimberTech deck and follow their instructions.
 It’s also a good idea to test the cleaner on a scrap piece or inconspicuous area of the deck to make sure it doesn’t harm the surface.

 When TimberTech Decking is properly fastened to structurally sound and secure framing, there is no minimum height or ground clearance requirement.
 Be sure to follow all recommended guidelines for installing TimberTech Decking.